evolvingstuff/vdw2/content/posts/many-reasons-why-vitamin-d-deficiency-has-become-epidemic.md

 1. <a href="/posts/many-statins-increase-vitamin-d-levels" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 444">Many  **statins**  increase vitamin D levels</a>

-1. <a href="/posts/oral-contraceptive-use-associated-with-higher-levels-of-vitamin-d-thesis" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Oral contraceptive use associated with higher levels of vitamin D – thesis June 2012">Oral contraceptive use associated with higher levels of vitamin D – thesis June 2012</a> but this idea is contested.
+1. [Oral contraceptive use associated with higher levels of vitamin D – thesis June 2012](/posts/oral-contraceptive-use-associated-with-higher-levels-of-vitamin-d-thesis) but this idea is contested.

 ---